-If you found any of the software I've written or content on this website useful, please consider expressing your support and appreciation by donating to Sri Ahobila Mutt.
+If you've found any of the software I've written or content on this website useful, please consider expressing your support and appreciation by donating to a charity I support - Sri Ahobila Mutt.

 - A short piece I wrote and performed using the Seaboard.
 Based on the carnatic raga Senjurutti.

 - A ROLI Seaboard is my newest acquisition, obsession.
 A complete guide to programming multi-channel MIDI in Logic X forthcoming.

 - My signature tune for Seattle Saaral - Seattle's first tamil radio station is now live!

 July 2014, OSCON, Portland, OR, Tracing and profiling Java (and native) applications

 The ability to understand the behavior of a software system so as to be able to answer questions about its health, while important has always been a challenge for software developers.
 System tools or language debuggers and profilers tend to be myopic in their scope and cumbersome to understand, setup and use; More so when applied to a distributed system.
 Specifically, requiring recompilation of software with additional instrumentation, adding a non-trivial performance overhead, and, equally importantly, requiring an elaborate setup renders tools unfit to be used in production.

 This talk describes a new, low overhead, full stack tool (based on the Linux perf profiler and infrastructure built into the Hotspot JVM) we’ve built at Twitter to help solve this problem of dynamically profiling and tracing the behavior of the kernel and applications (including managed runtimes like the JVM) in production.